day8/re-frame/docs/WIP/README.md

 ### What Of This Romance?

 My job is to be a relentless cheerleader for re-frame, right?
-The gyrations of my Pom Poms should be tectonic, but the following quote just makes me smile.
+The gyrations of my Pom-Poms should be tectonic, but the following quote just makes me smile.
 It should be taught in all CompSci courses.

 > We begin in admiration and end by organizing our disappointment <br>
 > &nbsp;&nbsp;&nbsp; -- Gaston Bachelard (French philosopher)

-Of course, it only applies if you get passionate about your technologies.
+Of course, that only applies if you get passionate about your technologies.

-But, no. Those French Philosophers and their pessimism - ignore him!!
+But, no. No!
+Those French Philosophers and their pessimism - ignore him!!
 Your love for re-frame will be deep, abiding and enriching.

 ### Licence